The supreme vegan black bean brownie recipe is here, and it’s gluten-free and easy as can be!

-And if I do say so myself, they’re supreme and full of all the chocolate decadence you could ever want!
+And if I do say so myself, these are the best brownies and full of all the chocolate decadence you could ever want.
 All while being healthy in just about every way.

 - made with the simple ingredients

 If you haven’t tried your hand at making vegan black bean brownies, I hope this will inspire you.
 There are many black bean brownie recipes around the web for you to try, here is my spin on this simple, decadent & healthy treat.